John Travolta Wannabe: Background and release

 On June 24, Core Contents Media released a 59-second teaser of T-ara's title track "Roly-Poly".
 The video was released three days earlier than originally scheduled, due to the request of fans.
 The full 12.5-minute music video was released on June 28.
 Musically, "Roly-Poly" was considered a remake of the Bee Gees' "Night Fever", and the video's choreography was called reminiscent of Saturday Night Fever, which starred John Travolta.

-Chart performance
+Commercial performance

 In August 2011, "Roly-Poly" had become the top-grossing song of the year until that point with over $2 million in sales.
 On the Gaon Yearly 2011 Download chart, "Roly-Poly" was the best-selling song in South Korea with over 4,077,885 downloads.

 Both albums charted on the Gaon Yearly 2011 Album chart, with John Travolta Wannabe selling 30,116 copies and the repackage Roly Poly in Copacabana sold 24,179 copies.